asofiorg/smogify/README.md

 ### AI Model

-Go to the AI folder in `/ai` and run the notebook
+Go to the AI folder in `/ai` and run the notebook.

-### Swift app
+### Swift App

-Go to the swift ap folder in `/ios` and open it in Xcode
+Go to the Swift app folder in `/ios` and open it in Xcode.

 ### API